Web Design FAQ

 What is a domain name?

 A domain name is a specific website address that you choose and register.
-To be technically correct, a domain name is commonly part of a larger Internet address called a "URL."
-A URL goes into much more detail than a domain name, providing more information, including the specific addresses of web pages on a website.
+Every website has a domain name (ex. crimsondesigns.com) that serves as an address, which is used to access the website.
+Whenever you visit a website, the domain name appears in the address bar of the web browser.
+A domain name is commonly part of a larger Internet address called a "URL."
+A URL goes into much more detail than a domain name.
+Domain names are easy to register, though they must be renewed every year or every few years.
+Anyone can register a domain name.
 See basic guidelines for choosing a domain name.

 What is web hosting?

 Web hosting is a place to store your web pages.
 Everything you see on the internet is saved on a computer somewhere.
 You pay a monthly fee to store your pages and have them accessible world wide.
 We publish your web site design project to your chosen hosting service upon completion of the design.

 It is a technique web designers use to create flexible web page layouts that change depending on the screen size of the visitor.
 A responsive website automatically changes to fit the device you're reading it on, making it mobile friendly.
 As the screen gets smaller, the content shifts to the best display for that screen size.

 What is a CMS (Content Management System)?

 A CMS or content management system (such as WordPress) will give you the ability to change your web content without messing with any code or involving your website designer.

 With a CMS, you can edit your website by going into your admin section in a web browser, opening up a web page, making changes in a WYSIWYG editor and publishing it.
 The edits are sent to the database and will instantly appear on your website.

 With a CMS, you can make your content changes from any computer.
 A CMS also allows you to work on a page in "draft" mode and publish whenever you're ready.
 A CMS also provides multiple user accounts and various levels of access rights.